Local law enforcement officers receive awards for keeping community safe

 Aaron King, Erica Tate and Billy Miller were nominated for their work done while trying to apprehend a suspect that was posing a danger to the community.
 This incident occurred in August 2019.

-But, Miller say they just see it as just doing their everyday job.
+But, Miller say they see it as just doing their everyday jobs.

 The awards were handed out over a year after the incident happened due to a delay of the award ceremony from COVID-19.
 The Optimist Club typically holds a dinner to show appreciation for work done and look forward to being able to do that again.